-A triumvirate of The Met Of ce (client), Stride Treglown (architect/BIM consultant) and FSI (CAFM/IWMS provider) have broken new ground in the delivery of a BIM Level 2 compliant construction project into a CAFM/IWMS system at the Met Office’s Data Centre.
+A triumvirate of The Met Office (client), Stride Treglown (architect/BIM consultant) and FSI (CAFM/IWMS provider) have broken new ground in the delivery of a BIM Level 2 compliant construction project into a CAFM/IWMS system at the Met Office’s Data Centre.

 They have exploited not only the time and cost savings of mobilising CAFM/IWMS from BIM data, but are seeing tangible benefits from using rich BI data in practical FM operations.